Summary

 © Photo by Jamie Ferguson (JKF Man)

-A blue Oxford shirt with long points is still extremely useful for wearing a tie without looking like one.
-Well there, he's wearing a tie that looks almost nothing and it suits him without anyone asking the slightest question.
+A blue oxford shirt with long points is still really useful for wearing a tie without looking like it.
+Well, here, he wears a tie almost without looking like it and it suits him without anyone asking the slightest question.
 It's natural.
-Once again.
-You are fed ?
-It's starting to sink in.
+Again.
+Are you fed up?
+It's just starting to get in.

 With this, I would wear dark brown combat boots or brogues of the same color.
-With navy blue socks, so as not to overdo it.
+With navy socks, to not overdo it.

-YOU ARE STILL HERE ?
-SO I HAVE A SURPRISE FOR YOU: SHOOTING BONNEGUEULE
+ARE YOU STILL THERE?
+THEN I HAVE A SURPRISE FOR YOU: SHOOTING BONNEGUEULE

 DAVID

-OUTFIT 1: THE TIE WORN WITHOUT THE HEAD
+OUTFIT 1: THE TIE WORN WITHOUT ANY fuss

 NICOLÒ